Team-Cube-0120/Word-Up-App/README.md

 * Fixed Alerts UI screen to position alert types
 #### KNOWN BUGS
 * Screens do not have pagination
-* Admin can’t signup fir an event
+* Admin can’t signup for an event

 #### INSTALLATION